arcaholic/resourceGen/README.txt

 Purpose
 This tool is used to convert CSV comma delimited data into XML format for use with ArcSight.

-Use this application at your own risk.
 Always test your changes in a development system.
-Not supported by HPE

 Features
 Convert CSV formatted customer data